neallivesay/nilpotent-completions/README.md

 ## References

 <a id="1">[LSN23]</a>
-N. Livesay, D. S. Sage, and B. Nguyen.
-Explicit constructions of connections on the projective line with a maximally ramified irregular singularity (2023).
+N. Livesay, D. S. Sage, and B. Nguyen (2023).
+"Explicit constructions of connections on the projective line with a maximally ramified irregular singularity". <a href="https://arxiv.org/abs/2303.06581">arXiv:2303.06581</a>.

 <a id="2">[KL95]</a>
-M. Krupnik and A. Leibman.
-Jordan structures of strictly lower triangular completions of nilpotent matrices.
-Integral Equations and Operator Theory 23 (1995), 459–471.
+M. Krupnik and A. Leibman (1995).
+"Jordan structures of strictly lower triangular completions of nilpotent matrices".
+Integral Equations and Operator Theory **23**, 459–471.

 <a id="3">[KLMNS22]</a>
-M. C. Kulkarni, N. Livesay, J. P. Matherne, B. Nguyen, and D. S. Sage.
-The Deligne–Simpson problem for connections on $G_m$ with a maximally ramified singularity.
-Advances in Mathematics 408 (2022), 108596.
+M. C. Kulkarni, N. Livesay, J. P. Matherne, B. Nguyen, and D. S. Sage (2022).
+"The Deligne–Simpson problem for connections on $G_m$ with a maximally ramified singularity".
+Advances in Mathematics **408**, 108596.

 ## License